astriaai/headshots-starter/README.md

 - Fill in `your_api_key` with your [Leap API key](https://alpha.tryleap.ai)
 - Fill in `your-workflow-id` with your [Leap workflowId](https://alpha.tryleap.ai) after publishing your Headshot Generator template.
-- Fill in `your-hosted-url/leap/train-webhook` with https://{your-hosted-url}/leap/train-webhook
 - Fill in `your-webhook-secret` with any arbitrary URL friendly string eg.`shadf892yr398hq23h`
 - Fill in `your-vercel-url` with a url to catch webhooks from Leap.
-This will be your vercel deployment url or Ngrok tunnel locally
+This will be your vercel deployment url or Ngrok tunnel locally (eg. https://{your-hosted-url}/leap/train-webhook)
-- Fill in `your-blob-read-write-token` using the steps below
+- Fill in `your-blob-read-write-token` with your Vercel Blob token (steps below)

 ### 7. Configure [Vercel Blob](https://vercel.com/docs/storage/vercel-blob/quickstart#client-uploads) for image uploads